pialexandraa/tech-event-finder/README.md

-# TechEvent Finder
+# TechEvent Finder (TEFinder)

-An autonomous agent that monitors European tech conferences and developer events, scores them against a target profile, and delivers a curated shortlist directly to your inbox — automatically.
+This is an autonomous agent that monitors tech events for the european area, scores them against a target profile (based on the user interests), and delivers a curated shortlist directly to your e-mail inbox — automatically.

 ---

 ## What it does

-Keeping track of tech events across Europe is noisy and time-consuming.
-This project automates that.
-It watches a curated list of event sources — conference sites, community calendars, and platform feeds — fetches what's coming up, removes duplicates, and then uses an AI model to evaluate which events actually matter based on a specific developer profile.
-The result lands in your email.
+**This tool/agent watches a curated list of event sources — conference sites, community calendars, and platform feeds — fetches what's coming up, removes duplicates, and then uses an AI model to evaluate which events actually matter based on a specific developer/technician profile.
+The result lands in your email.**

-No manual browsing.
-No copy-pasting.
-Just a clean, scored list when you need it.
+The tool/agent actually includes 2 agents:
+- a filtration agent which is the "mini-brain" and does the "actual thinking," meaning the heavy lifting: reading through each event, scoring the events based on interest, writing the score justification, eliminating items outside the defined area of interest (Europe), and returning the objects as a structured object.
+- a root agent which is coordinating the activity and routing specific data movement paths.
+For example:
+  a. call `get_watchlist` to get the list of sources
+  b. call `fetch_and_parse_events` for each source in a loop
+  c. call `deduplicate_events` on the collected data
+  d. hand off to the filtration agent
+  e. pick up the result from session state and call `send_notification`

 ---